Exclusive: Trump to sign USMCA trade deal Wednesday at the White House - source

-DORAL, Fla (Reuters) - U.S. President Donald Trump will sign a trade pact agreed between the United States, Mexico and Canada on Wednesday during a ceremony at the White House, an administration official told Reuters on Thursday.
+DORAL, Fla.
+(Reuters) - U.S. President Donald Trump will sign a trade pact between the United States, Mexico and Canada on Wednesday during a ceremony at the White House, an administration official told Reuters on Thursday.

+Invitations had been sent out and the White House location would allow lawmakers from all over the country to attend, the official said.

+The ceremony is likely to take place while an impeachment trial against Trump proceeds on Capitol Hill.

 “This is a major accomplishment for the president and he will be taking this on the road in the coming weeks,” the official said.